Haozhe-H/Employee-managment-system/README.md

 ## Features:

-### This application allow user to view, add and delete employees, roles and departments, it can also update employee informations such as which role and manager he/she belongs to , it can also shows the employees gourped by departments and view the department budgets.
+### This application allow user to view, add and delete employees, roles and departments, it can also update employee informations such as which role and manager he/she belongs to , it can also shows the employees grouped by departments and view the department budgets.

 ## Contributors: